 5. Can Explain Anything by Your Friendship

 “So what?
-Well, I broke your favorite mug – there was nothing to put it just a meter from the edge of the table.
+Well, I broke your favorite mug – there was nothing to put it, just a meter from the edge of the table.
 And what’s wrong with telling your mom about your problems with your boss?
 She’s a mom!
-And what shouldn’t be worried is that the doctors invented it, they have no faith, you know. “
+And what shouldn’t be worried about is that the doctors invented it; they have no faith, you know. “

 Why is that bad?
 Because it devalues your feelings, deprives you of the right to discontent and your own opinion.

 7. Connives That a True Friend Would Have Tried to Stop

 “I lost my girlfriend because I can’t drink a lot – my health doesn’t allow it.
 We used to meet quite often, drink, and chatted about everything.
 She recently visited my neighbor (who is also our common colleague) and didn’t even come in to say hello, but all because I can’t afford to drink during the working week.

 Previously, there were many topics, she asked for advice, but now she is not interested in me.
 There is only one friend left who does not drink, and she does not need an excuse to call me and come.”

 Instead of “How about another cocktail?” a true friend will say, “I think we have enough for today.”
 Instead of “Let’s order pizza” – “Do you remember that the doctor banned fast food so far?
 Let’s choose something more appropriate.”